umgbhalla/starred/README.md

 ## TypeScript

+- [NikolaiT/Crawling-Infrastructure](https://github.com/NikolaiT/Crawling-Infrastructure) - Distributed crawling infrastructure running on top of severless computation, cloud storage (such as S3) and sophisticated queues.
 - [EmanuelCampos/monorepo-llama-index](https://github.com/EmanuelCampos/monorepo-llama-index) - Packages to use llama indexes on a react app with flask
 - [tarikrazine/multi-User-Chatbot-langChain-pinecone](https://github.com/tarikrazine/multi-User-Chatbot-langChain-pinecone) - Multi-User Chatbot with LangChainAI and pinecone with next.js
 - [quicktype/quicktype](https://github.com/quicktype/quicktype) - Generate types and converters from JSON, Schema, and GraphQL